Home is a place you grow up wanting to leave,

 Unfortunately, my vision was deteriorating.
 The writing on my teacher notes was getting larger and the back of the class was pretty much impossible to see.
 A St. Louis ophthalmologist confirmed I was losing my sight.

 A cornea transplant.
 Still considered experimental in the 1980's, but as the doc said, "You don't have much to lose by trying."

 Within a few months, my vision had improved dramatically.
 I could see things I never saw before, like leaves on a tree and blades of grass.
 Best of all, I was able to pass the driver's test.
 At age 28 I bought a red sports car and accumulated speeding tickets like candy.

 My wife Robin is the most upbeat, optimistic person I know.
-She and I split our time between Kansas City and Florida's Gulf Coast.
-We have four grown kids, Jill, Lynnea, Cody, and Alison, sons-in-law Bryce and Geoff, daughter-in-law, Kelcy, and grandkids Fletcher and Finley.
+These days we live on Florida's Gulf Coast.
+We have four grown kids, Jill, Lynnea, Cody, and Alison, sons-in-law Bryce and Geoff, daughter-in-law, Kelcy, and grandkids Fletcher, Finley and Milo.